Teifoon/AdHocAtliqHardware/README.md

 # **Ad-Hoc AtliqHardware**

 In this **Consumer Goods** project I worked on data from Atliq Hardware, a fictional leader in computer hardware.
-I used **MySQL** to extract important insights that would be usefull for management.
+I used **MySQL** to extract important insights that would be useful for management.

 ---